miudiciani/FSETripReport/index.md

+#FSE Trip Report Form Proof of Concept
+**Assumptions**
+1. This form is a visual concept only, a real implementation of this form would include tethers directly to MSFT Dynamics to the Account Tech Profile  and Account Opportunity solution.
+2. TBD update

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/miudiciani/FSETripReport/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.